tholumuzikhuboni/rArtCraft/README.md

 # ArtCraft for Kids

 Welcome!
-This project was built by [Tholumuzi] (https://portfolio.tholumuzi.co.za).
+This project was built by [Tholumuzi](https://portfolio.tholumuzi.co.za).
 Using Lovable.dev

 ## Getting Started